4 Marvel Characters We'd Love To See Nicolas Cage Play

 Sergei Kravinoff dates back to "Amazing Spider-Man" #15 in 1964, where he was created by Steve Ditko and Stan Lee.
 One of the founding members of the Sinister Six, Kraven is an over-confident big game hunter who seems to think the only way to prove he's the best is to bag himself a Spider-Man.

-Aaron Taylor-Johnson has signed on to portray Kraven in the Sony film, but with the Marvel multiverse cracked wide open, the possibilities are endless.
-Plus, who knows if Sony's Spider-Man Universe will ever truly cross over with the MCU?
-Hear me out though, because I'm talking "Kraven's Last Hunt," in which Kraven realizes he's getting too old for this stuff and that the only way to keep his honor intact is to defeat Spider-Man once and for all.
+And yes, we know what you're thinking — Aaron Taylor-Johnson already played Kraven in the Sony film.
+But that movie was a major bomb, and we've got a multiverse here, folks.
+The possibilities are endless.
+Plus, wouldn't it be nice to see a properly villainous Kraven?
+Because I'm talking "Kraven's Last Hunt," in which Kraven realizes he's getting too old for this stuff and that the only way to keep his honor intact is to defeat Spider-Man once and for all.
 Why not have Cage play the aging hunter as he attempts this epic feat?
 The actor would probably have a whole lot of fun hamming it up as Kraven, who is actually more complex than you might think.
 Admittedly, the Russian accent might give Cage some trouble (maybe in a good way?), but I can definitely imagine him in Kraven's trademark getup.

 Some of these might sound like wild ideas, but one has to admit that such things are something Nicolas Cage is uniquely suited for.